Shrivalkumar/BudgetBuddy/README.md

 ## Deployment Link

-The project is deployed and accessible at: BudgetBuddy
+The project is deployed and accessible at: https://shrivalkumar.github.io/BudgetBuddy/

 ## Features